tekknolagi/isdt/lecture-notes/1-cli.md

 inside single quotes.
 This isn't the only piece of processing that quotes
 prevent: many shell features are triggered by command names or arguments that include special characters.
-Often you'll want those characters to be taken literally instead, though--especially if you don't even know that the feature in question exists!
+Often you'll want those characters to be taken literally instead, though---especially if you don't even know that the feature in question exists!
 This is where quotes come in.

 Any piece of a Bash command that's enclosed in single quotes will be preserved